Author Archives: Charles Yallowitz

 Charles E. Yallowitz was born, raised, and educated in New York.
 Then he spent a few years in Florida, realized his fear of alligators, and moved back to the Empire State.
 When he isn't working hard on his epic fantasy stories, Charles can be found cooking or going on whatever adventure his son has planned for the day.
 'Legends of Windemere' is his first series, but it certainly won't be his last.

-Questions 3 and Looking Back at ‘Beginning of a Hero’
+Questions 3 and a Look Back at ‘Curse of the Dark Wind’

 Posted in Uncategorized | Leave a comment